OctoD/tiinvo/docs/modules/TypedSequence.md

 ▸ **last**<`a`\>(`a`): [`T`](Option.md#t)<`a`\>

-Gets a Sequence.t<a>'s last element.
+Gets a Sequence.t<A>'s last element.

 Returns Option.None if none is found.